Mikisepic/data-source-manager/meetings/May.md

   * Add login and registration pages (Mikas)
   * Fix HTTP requests if some are still failling (Gedmantas)
   * Prepare report for teacher's evaluation (missing sections: ER, HCI...)
 (Whole team)
 \
 &nbsp;

+## 2022 July 22nd, Friday 14:00

+**Agenda**
+* ER Model Feedback
+* Shareable contents in Groups and displaying it in ER Model?
+* Why is a current way of refferencing images incorrect?
+Not all images are referenced.
+* Organizational questions:
+  * Make sure I can work alone?
+Should be visible in the repository as well: separate branch or whole new repo will be just fine.
+  * Requirement differences when presenting solo?
+Everything stays the same except I have less time for presentation and demo.
+  * Differences of final result between former teammates?
+Parts of previous result can stay there.
+  * Demo presentation locally in case of VM malfunction?
+Localhost demo is possible but should still be compatible with VU MIF infrastructure
+  * Defense date?
+From September 2nd the earliest if nothing unexpected happens
+\
+&nbsp;